docker/cli/docs/reference/builder.md

 These arguments are defined in the global scope so are not automatically available inside build stages or for your `RUN` commands.
-To expose one of these arguments inside the build stage redefine it without value.
+To expose one of these arguments inside the build stage redefine it *without value*.
+(Default values for backward compatibility can always be provided when referenced, using e.g., `${TARGETPLATFORM:-linux/amd64}`.)

 For example: